PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 }
 ```

-This will cancel a *MatchmakingRequest* that has not yet received any Match message.
+This will cancel a *MatchmakingRequest* that has not yet received a *MatchFoundMessage*.

 ## Using Drop In/Drop Out